 For Ellie, the spatiality of NC - in which staff did not have a private area to eat and relax at lunchtime - combined with her lived experience of racism, and the dominant white atmosphere at NC, to mean that she would not feel comfortable preparing "smelly Chinese foods" at work, even though she acknowledged that white colleagues frequently did so.
+Ahmed describes the affective labour involved in assimilation at work:

-&lt;sup>33 ESEA stands for East and SoutheasAsian.
+&lt;sup>34 ESEA stands for East and Southeast Asian.